-She made her domestic debut for Victoria in 2008 at the age of 16 and has since earnt just about every honour women’s cricket has on offer.
+She made her domestic debut for Victoria in 2008 at the age of 16 and has since earned just about every honour women’s cricket has on offer.

-Ranked as the number one women’s T20 and one-day international batter on the ICC Player Rankings*, the right-hander continuously shows why she is the best female player in the world with her rapid fire knocks.
+Ranked as the number two women’s T20 and number one one-day international batter on the ICC Player Rankings*, the right-hander continuously shows why she is one of the best female players in the world with her rapid fire knocks.